 Please be prepared to compensate these individuals for their travel expenses and consider offering an honorarium for their time.

-Safe Sanctuary resources available for Children, Youth, Vulnearable Adults, and Seniors from General Board of Discipleship:
+Safe Sanctuary resources available for Children, Youths, Vulnearable Adults and Seniors from Discipleship Ministries:

 Resources available from the Virginia Department of Social Services for Vulnerable Adults and Seniors: